Targeting of political opponents and civil society under the second Trump administration: Eric Adams investigation

 It was reported on February 14 that the efforts by Trump to dismiss the case into New York City Mayor Eric Adams, which caused the resignation of seven government prosecutors, came in the same week as the administration was negotiating with the mayor over immigration enforcement initiatives and Trump's "border czar" Tom Homan made reference to an "agreement".
 Earlier, Adams had agreed with Homan to give access to the city's Rikers Island jail for Immigration and Customs Enforcement (ICE) without—via a "loophole ...
 [Adams] appears to have found"—violating the city’s sanctuary laws, and joined Homan in a joint interview conducted by Phil McGraw, among one or more other joint interviews.

 The report came after February 10, 2025, when the DOJ under Trump instructed federal prosecutors to drop charges against Adams, citing concerns that the case had been affected by publicity and was interfering with his ability to govern.
 The memo directing this move, written by acting Deputy Attorney General Emil Bove, stated that the prosecution had limited Adams' capacity to focus on issues such as immigration and crime.
 The Justice Department's decision did not assess the strength of the evidence or legal arguments in the case.
 The memo was issued months before the city's Democratic primary, where Adams is seeking reelection.
 The charges were to be dropped "as soon as is practicable" pending a further review of Adams' case following the general election in November 2025.
 Danielle Sassoon, the US attorney in charge of the case, refused to dismiss the charges, telling Attorney General Pam Bondi that "I cannot agree to seek a dismissal driven by improper considerations".
 Sassoon later resigned, accusing Bove and the Trump administration of making an illicit deal with Adams to dismiss the charges, becoming the first of seven prosecutors to resign due to the order to dismiss charges.

 Mortgage investigations

-The administration investigated political rivals such as Lisa Cook, Letitia James, Adam Schiff, and Eric Swalwellfor alleged mortgage fraud.
+The administration investigated political rivals such as Lisa Cook, Letitia James, Adam Schiff, and Eric Swalwell for alleged mortgage fraud.
 The investigations were launched after Trump and his administration repeatedly criticized the individuals and called on Cook to resign from her post on the Federal Reserve in order to appoint a new board member.
 NBC News described investigations into alleged mortgage fraud as a common tactic in opposition research for political campaigns according to veteran Republican campaign operatives, and stated it was unclear if the administration was also pursuing mortgage fraud allegations against Texas Republican Ken Paxton.
 The administration stated the investigations were made without political interference.